E-Kovtun/Captcha-Reader/README.md

 * Valid size: 120 images
 * Test size: 400 images

+Also, this script will save file `./symbols.txt` with all unique symbols that are encountered in captcha images in the original dataset.

 Alternatively, you can run the script that downloads already prepared datasets:

  ```bash scripts/download_prepared_datasets.sh```